Asthma in Teens and Adults - Treatment Overview

 - Managing asthma during pregnancy.
 If a

-woman had asthma before becoming pregnant, her symptoms may get better or
+woman had asthma before becoming pregnant, her symptoms may become better or

 worse during pregnancy.
-Pregnant women whose asthma is not well controlled may be at
+Pregnant women whose asthma is not well controlled may

 risk of death from asthma than younger people.
 They may also have one or more

 other health conditions or be taking other medicines that can make asthma

 Know what to do if asthma gets worse

 asthma isn't improving, make an appointment with your

 - Review your asthma diary to see if you have a